Why Is Soccer So Popular Worldwide?

 In many countries, soccer is more than just a sport—it’s a cultural institution.
 Generations grow up with the game, passing down a love for it as a shared tradition.
 National teams and local clubs become symbols of pride and identity.
 This cultural importance is particularly evident during events like the FIFA World Cup, where entire nations come together to support their teams.

-- Rituals and Festivities: Soccer matches are often accompanied by rituals, songs, and gatherings, creating a communal atmosphere.
+Soccer matches are often accompanied by rituals, songs, and gatherings, creating a communal atmosphere.
+The songs sung by fans, like “You’ll Never Walk Alone” by Liverpool supporters, transcend the game and become anthems of unity and support.

 4. Global Superstars and Iconic Clubs